Performer: Battelle Memorial Institute

 The project successfully demonstrated the feasibility of a test approach to evaluate FFR reuse and establish testing methods for future investigation of additional decontamination technologies.

-- Final Report for the Bioquell Hydrogen Peroxide Vapor (HPV) Decontamination for Reuse of N95 Respirators (PDF, 1.2 MB - ARCHIVED), provided by Battelle
+- Final Report for the Bioquell Hydrogen Peroxide Vapor (HPV) Decontamination for Reuse of N95 Respirators (PDF, 1.14 MB), provided by Battelle

 This project was funded through the MCMi Regulatory Science Extramural Research program.